Updated the, 02/01/2020

 We now know that the Alternating Current of the sector puts 20 ms to complete a complete cycle.
 Similarly, if we know the period T of an alternating current, for example 10 µs, by applying the relation in its form F = 1 / T we deduce that this current has a frequency of 100 kHz.

-There is a third parameter characterizing the alternating current : it is about its pulsation (symbole OMEGAreads oméga) and which is expressed in radians per second (rd / s).
+There is a third parameter characterizing the alternating current : it is about its pulsation (symbole reads oméga) and which is expressed in radians per second (rd / s).
 The pulsation is obtained using the relation :

 The pulsation characterizes the speed of rotation of the vector symbolizing the inducing flux in Figure 4-a.
 This magnitude, as you will see in future lessons, is mainly needed for calculations relating to electrical circuits powered by an alternating voltage.

-HAUT DE PAGE 2.
-3. - VALUE OF ALTERNATIVE CURRENT
+2. 3. - VALUE OF ALTERNATIVE CURRENT

 To represent an alternating current, it is necessary to indicate its frequency and the pace of the sinusoid which gives at each instant the intensity of the current.